ART HISTORY FESTIVAL 2025

 A workshop by The Hildegard von Bingen Society run by Chiara Dellerba

-Join artist and curator Chiara Dellerba in a gentle exploration of a meaningful encounter with a more-than-human species that has shaped your identity, sensorial memories, or habits.
+Artist and curator Chiara Dellerba led a gentle exploration of a meaningful encounter with a more-than-human species that has shaped your identity, sensorial memories, or habits.
 Through a mixed-media approach combining creative writing and visual, non-linear representation, we will journey back in time to reflect on the importance of multispecies relationships in shaping the self and consider how this process can inspire new ways of inhabiting shared ecosystems.
-To preserve these memories and spark imagination, we will also create Hildegard’s famous Fire Cider Vinegar together.
+To preserve these memories and spark imagination, a Hildegard’s famous Fire Cider Vinegar was created by the participants.

 21 September 2015